njgeorge000158/Student-Outcomes-Analysis-with-Pandas/README.md

 -	More spending per student does not translate into better performance, especially in math (Table 10.1).

--	Charter high schools significantly outperform public high schools (Table 13.1).
+-	Charter schools significantly outperform public schools (Table 13.1).

 -	Small and medium-sized schools are comparable in performance, yet large schools are lagging (Table 12.1).